staphopia/staphopia-r/README.md

 [![DOI](https://zenodo.org/badge/59863793.svg)](https://zenodo.org/badge/latestdoi/59863793)

+# As of August 31st, 2023 the Staphopia API has reached end-of-life

+If your research was affected by this shut down, please reach out to Tim Read and/or Robert Petit.

 # staphopia-r
-A R library to extract data from the [Staphopia](https://staphopia.emory.edu) API
+A R library to extract data from the Staphopia API

 ## Installation